Updated Museum Exhibit Case and Temporary Exhibit

 A Memorial Day program was held in the Andrew Johnson National Cemetery on May 30, 2013.
 May 30 is the traditional date of Memorial Day.
 The event commemorates a time-honored tradition of remembrance, and is a partnership between the American Legion Post #64, the Greene County Honor Guard, the Marine Corp League, and the Boy Scouts of America.

 Eliza Johnson is credited with teaching her husband to read and write.
 He actually had the rudiments of an education, and she helped further it along.
 Andrew Johnson acknowledged his gratitude in some of his speeches:

 And from Johnson's remarks at the Tennessee State Fair (1857): "I tell you, my fellow-citizens, the day is coming when it will be seen that the integrity of this government depends upon the education of our daughters."

 Junior Ranger Day 2013 was a huge success with two "History Hikes" offered throughout the Andrew Johnson National Historic Site and the town of Greeneville.
 Participants learned about such varied topics as history, the Civil War, historic architecture, and the U.S. flag.

-The Andrew Johnson National Historic Site in partnership with the Nathanael Greene Museum invited the young, and the young at heart, to participate in the annual "Easter Egg Roll" on Saturday, March 23rd at the Andrew Johnson Homestead on Main Street in Greeneville.
+The Andrew Johnson National Historic Site partnered with the Nathanael Greene Museum & invited the young, and the young at heart, to participate in the annual "Easter Egg Roll" on Saturday, March 23rd at the Andrew Johnson Homestead.
 More than 50 children participated in the event.
 Andrew Johnson was the first president to hold the Easter Egg Roll on the White House grounds.
-It was traditionally held at the Capitol, and it moved to the White House permanently during the Hayes administration.
+The tradition, started by Dolley Madison, was held at the Capitol for many years.
+It moved to the White House permanently during the Hayes administration.

 WBIR Satellite truck at the Andrew Johnson Homestead